viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

    - adds the `viam:rplidar` and the `viam:cartographer` modules
    - configures the `viam:slam:cartographer` service and the [data management service](/data/)
-   - adds an `viam:lidar:rplidar` camera with data management configured
+   - adds an `viam:lidar:rplidar` camera with data capture configured

    <br>